-There will be a test over Chapter 1 (The Human Body: An Orientation) within the first full week of school.
-If you have any questions you may email me over the summer lmonk@barbertonschools.org or use the Remind code to text me.
+Be prepared to be evaluated on the information shortly after your arrival to school in the fall.
+If you have any questions you may email me over the summer lmonk@barbertonschools.org.

-I look forward to having you in Anatomy & Physiology next year!
+We look forward to having you in Anatomy & Physiology next year!